simonmichael/hledger_site/hledger-multicurrency-tutorial.md

 2018/11/04                     assets:liberapay              -10 E             0
 ```

 With -B: 10 euro are added, 750 rubles are removed, the liberapay account's end balance is "10 euro, -750 rubles".
-(Also, it seems that register aligns the account name with the top amount, unlike the balance command):
+(With each currency on its own line, again.
+Also, it seems that register aligns the account name with the top amount, unlike the balance command):

 ```{emphasize=3:74-3:80,4:74-4:80}
 $ hledger reg liberapay -B